balerum03/custom-enumerables/README.md

 # Ruby Enumerables
-The aim of this first Ruby project is for us to start learning about the Ruby syntax and Enumerable functions We have created our own version of the Enumerable functions.
+The aim of this Ruby project is for us to rebuild some of the ruby  Enumerable methods

 ![screenshot](assets/screen.jpg)